 An Ice Person: Dr.Froid/IceMan.exe, Ivan/ColdMan.exe, BlizzardMan.exe, FreezeMan.exe.

-Anti-Frustration Feature: In MMBN6, the area that triggers a boss fight is marked by a tile with a skull on it, so that you know where to save beforehand.
+In MMBN6, the area that triggers a boss fight is marked by a tile with a skull on it, so that you know where to save beforehand.
+Carried over to Star Force.

 Apocalypse How: Duo plans to pull a Class X on Earth, because its primary inhabitants have been very, very naughty indeed for the past few centuries.
 How's he going to do this?
 Crash his car into it.